nonaka81/dev/README.md

 # dev

-Repository where I upload my coding material when training to build a portfolio.
+Repository where I upload my coding material when training.